Extended Few-Shot Learning: Exploiting Existing Resources for Novel Tasks: Experimental Evaluation

-For auxiliary data, we use a subset of {\bf ImageNet22k}~\citep{imagenet_dataset}.
-We choose the subset of ImageNet22k classes with more than 500 samples as the set of auxiliary classes $C^T$.
-To evaluate the model at level $l$, we use eq.~\ref{eq:bench_cons} to get the set of available classes, $C^A$, for the current episode.
-We then follow the steps in section~\ref{pseudo_select} for choosing the pseudo shots.
-We select the pseudo shots for training similar to testing.
-But, we use all the testing classes, $C^{test}$, in eq.~\ref{eq:bench_cons} rather than training classes.
-It ensures that training and testing data are completely disjoint.
-See the appendix for additional details.
+For auxiliary data, we choose classes with more than 500 samples as the set of auxiliary classes $C^T$ from \textbf{ImageNet22k}~\citep{imagenet_dataset}.
+For each test episode, we use support classes $C$ for $\mathbb{C}$ in~\cref{eq:benchmarks} to get the allowed classes $C^A$ for level $l$ auxiliary data.
+For training, we use all of the test classes $C^{test}$ for $\mathbb{C}$ in~\cref{eq:benchmarks} to prune $C^T$ and enforce the desired semantic distance with all test classes.